google/WebFundamentals/src/content/en/showcase/2017/playcanvas.md

 we have taken this literally and provided a simple Button that can be activated.

 For 0 DOF and 3 DOF controllers, activating is a highlight and click.
-For a 6 DOF controller we can upgrade the experience to let you "push" a button but directly checking to see if your hand controller is inside the button.
+For a 6 DOF controller we can upgrade the experience to let you "push" a button by directly checking to see if your hand controller is inside the button.

 ### Grab